LaPingvino/bahaiprayers-static/prayer/Tablets of Visitation/AB03082/en/_index.md

 +++
-title = 'Tablet of Visitation `Abdu'l-Bahá in English' author = "Abdu'l-Bahá" tags = ['lang-en', 'prayer-AB03082', "author-Abdu'l-Bahá", "category-Tablets of Visitation", "cat-Tablets of Visitation"]
+title = "Tablet of Visitation `Abdu'l-Bahá in English" author = "Abdu'l-Bahá" tags = ['lang-en', 'prayer-AB03082', "author-Abdu'l-Bahá", "category-Tablets of Visitation", "cat-Tablets of Visitation"]
 +++